M.2: Form factors and keying

 The M.2 standard is based on the mSATA standard, which uses the existing PCI Express Mini Card (Mini PCIe) form factor and connector.
 M.2 adds the possibility of larger printed circuit boards (PCBs), allowing longer modules and double-sided component population.
 Consequently, M.2 SSD modules can provide double the storage capacity within the footprint of an mSATA device.

 M.2 modules are rectangular, with an edge connector on one side and a semicircular mounting hole at the center of the opposite edge.
 The edge connector has 75 positions with up to 67 pins, employing a 0.5 mm pitch and offsetting the pins on opposing sides of the PCB from each other.
 Each pin on the connector is rated for up to 50 V and 0.5 A, while the connector itself is specified to endure 60 mating cycles.
+However, many M.2 slots (Socket 1, 2 and 3) found on motherboards only provide up to 3.3 V power.

 The M.2 standard allows module widths of 12, 16, 22 and 30 mm, and lengths of 16, 26, 30, 38, 42, 60, 80 and 110 mm.
 Initial line-up of the commercially available M.2 expansion cards is 22 mm wide, with varying lengths of 30, 42, 60, 80 and 110 mm.
 The codes for the M.2 module sizes contain both the width and length of a particular module; for example, "2242" as a module code means that the module is 22 mm wide and 42 mm long, while "2280" denotes a module 22 mm wide and 80 mm long.

 An M.2 module is installed into a mating connector provided by the host's circuit board, and a single mounting screw secures the module into place.
 Components may be mounted on either side of the module, with the actual module type limiting how thick the components can be; the maximum allowable thickness of components is 1.5 mm per side, and the thickness of the PCB is 0.8 mm ± 10%.
 Different host-side connectors are used for single- and double-sided M.2 modules, providing different amounts of space between the M.2 expansion card and the host's PCB.
 Circuit boards on the hosts are usually designed to accept multiple lengths of M.2 modules, which means that the sockets capable of accepting longer M.2 modules usually also accept shorter ones by providing different positions for the mounting screw.